cjimti/notes-elk/README.md

     docker.elastic.co/beats/packetbeat:6.2.2
 ```

+After Packbeat had been running for a few minutes you should see quite a
+few documents when inspecting node stats:

+`curl localhost:9200/_nodes/stats?pretty`

 #### Logstash ElasticSearch Configuration

 This repository contains a Logstash configuration file in
 ./conf/logstash.conf.
-The following config sets beats as an input
+The following config sets beats as an input and
-and elastic search as output.
-We do not need filters at this point
+elastic search as output.
+We do not need filters at this point since
-since beats already sends our data in a useful format for Elasticsearch.
+beats already sends our data in a useful format for Elasticsearch.

 ```plain
 input {